Get On Board

 WANT TO RUN FOR LOCAL OFFICE?
-Serving on a municipal board or commission is a great place to start!
-We’re excited to announce our new series “Get On Board: a YR In Office Series” where our very own YRs explain what municipal boards are, how they serve the city, and how to get appointed to them.
+Or just wondering what local officials really do?
+We’re excited to announce our new Youtube series YR In Office where our very own YRs discuss their journey through candidacy and what it takes to run for office.
 Tune in.
 Start local.
 GET INVOLVED.

 Do YOU want to run for local office?
 TELL US!